microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## External standards

-For ease of client use and interoperatibility, some APIs should implement a standard that is defined external to Microsoft Graph and OData.
+For ease of client use and interoperatibility, some APIs might implement a standard that is defined external to Microsoft Graph and OData.
-Workloads should follow these standards exactly, even if they conflict with the OData standard and/or the Microsoft Graph guidelines.
+Workloads SHOULD follow these standards exactly, even if they conflict with the OData standard and/or the Microsoft Graph guidelines.
-Workloads must define these standards in their CSDL model if they do not conflict with the OData standard.
+Workloads SHOULD define these standards in their CSDL model if they do not conflict with the OData standard.
-Standards that *do* conflict with the OData standard may be defined in the CSDL in one of two ways:
+Standards that *do* conflict with the OData standard might be defined in the CSDL in one of two ways:
 1. Using `Edm.Untyped` only and support for the external standard will come directly from the service implementation; OR
-2. Adding CSDL elements to model the external standard using `Edm.String` for `EnumType`s that conflict with the OData standard and `Edm.Untyped` wherever any other conflict with the OData standard occurs
+2. Adding CSDL elements to model the external standard using `Edm.String` for `EnumType`s that conflict with the OData standard and `Edm.Untyped` wherever any other conflict with the OData standard occurs.

-In either case, any use of `Edm.String` instead of an `EnumType` or any use of `Edm.Untyped` must provide a [description annotation](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.xml#L105) to document references to the standard that the client is expected to follow.
+In either case, any use of `Edm.String` instead of an `EnumType` or any use of `Edm.Untyped` MUST provide a [description annotation](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.xml#L105) to document references to the standard that the client is expected to follow.
 The benefit of the second approach is that strongly-typed models have SDK support for clients and also have significant tooling support for both the workload and clients.
-Note that it is backwards compatible for a workload to migrate from the second approach to the first approach in case the external standard is *initially* compliant with the OData standard and *later* conflicts with the OData standard.
+Note that it's backwards compatible for a workload to migrate from the second approach to the first approach in case the external standard is *initially* compliant with the OData standard and *later* conflicts with the OData standard.

-## API contract and non-backward compatible changes
+## API contract and nonbackward compatible changes

-The Microsoft Graph definition of breaking changes is based on the [Microsoft REST API Guidelines definition of a breaking change](Guidelines-deprecated.md#123-definition-of-a-breaking-change).
+The Microsoft Graph defines breaking changes as any change that requires a client to change its implementation to continue working with the service, it includes changes to the API contract, API behavior, and nonbackward compatible changes.
 In general, making all but additive changes to the API contract for existing elements is considered breaking.
 Adding new elements is allowed and is not considered a breaking change.

 **Non-breaking changes:**